PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

    pytest tests/particles/test_atomic.py

-The ``pytest-filter-subpackage`` extension lets us use the ``-P`` flag to specify a subpackage that tests should be run for.
+The ``pytest-filter-subpackage`` extension lets us use the ``-P`` flag to specify a subpackage (directory) that tests should be run for.
 To perform tests for `plasmapy.particles`, run:

 .. code-block:: console